 Valuation, registry, notary and gestoria fees.
 The notary will have to prepare two deeds, one for the property and one for the mortgage and there is a separate set of fees associated with each deed.

-See below a real life example of a cost breakdown with a mortgage of a 100,000 euros and a property purchase price of 175.000 euros.
-In this example the actual costs represent 11.7% of the purchase price.
+See below a real life example of a cost breakdown in accordance with the mortgage legislation as of June 2019.
+In the example, the mortgage is of 100.000 euros and the property purchase price is of 175.000 euros.
+The taxes and costs represent 9.61% of the purchase price.